 Monday 19 June 2023 – Friday 23 June 2023: Timetable variation week for pupils who were absent for the phonics screening check week.

-Standards and Testing Agency (STA) 2023 key stage 1 assessment and reporting arrangements (ARA) TBC
+2023 STA key stage 1 assessment and reporting arrangements

 Schools should contact their management information systems (MIS) support provider for specific guidance about producing the CTF/XML return.